Henry Wessells, Editor.

 fantasy.
 He has African features but rather than having darkly-pigmented

 skin, he is quite literally black and possibly not even human.
-The reader
+The

 discovers that he is responsible for the explosion.